weisscharlesj/SciCompChem_JupyterBook/notebooks/chapter_13/chap_13.md

     16.05

-We can instruct Python to grab the information behind the script file name using the argv function from the sys module.
-This function brings all information after python as a list which can be accessed using indexing.
-The above input generates the following list from sys.argv.
+We can instruct Python to grab the information behind the script file name using the `argv()` function from the `sys` module.
+This function brings all information after `python` as a list which can be accessed using indexing.
+The above input generates the following list from `sys.argv`.

-['MW.py', '4', '1']
+`['MW.py', '4', '1']`

 Now it is just a matter of indexing and converting strings to integers as is done below.

 ~~~python